MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Calendar/Get-MgUserEvent.md

 ## SYNOPSIS
 The user's events.
-Default is to show events under the Default Calendar.
+Default is to show Events under the Default Calendar.
 Read-only.
 Nullable.